 The authors make several other claims that they conclude are valid or affirm to such a degree that we are not expected to question it.
 Here are three themes that have alternate, non-paranormal explanations that logic dictates we consider before resorting to an extraordinary one.

 Z-entities have anomalous cognition

-While around the board, participants are said to receive accurate personal information that the other sitters do not know or predictions that eventually come true.
+While around the board, participants are said to receive accurate personal information that the other sitters do not know or predictions that eventually come one.
 In once instance, a witness writes that the board revealed a pregnancy.
 The authors assert:

 Yes, you read that right.
 They never followed up to check the information even though informant said they were going to the doctor “today”.
 Why didn’t they?
 Even if this prediction turned out to be true, it would not be paranormal.
 Friends around the board will know or suspect secrets and the ideomotor effect can influence the spelling out.
 Or, more obviously, the participants deliberately manipulate the planchette to embarrass the other sitters or test their suspicions about them.
 If you don’t agree that this can certainly happen at least sometimes, you are hopelessly naive.

 Some people have “greater than average sensitivity to the spirit world”